Candles

 Kitchen utensils

-Have small utensils such as a mini whisk, meat thermometer, pasting brush or wooden spoons easy to access when cooking and prevent the cutlery drawer from becoming too full.
+Have small utensils such as a mini whisk, meat thermometer, pasting brush or wooden spoons that are easy to access when cooking and prevent the cutlery drawer from becoming too full.

 Cosmetic brushes

-My cosmetics brushes are currently sitting inside a ceramic candle holder that I have kept and washed.
-Similar to the pen holder, make sure your jar is deep enough to take the length of different size brushes, and they will always be to hand when you are applying make up.
+My cosmetics brushes are inside a ceramic candle holder that I have kept and washed.
+Similar to the pen holder, make sure your jar is deep enough to hold the length of different-size brushes, and they will always be on hand when you apply makeup.

 Reusing candle jars